zenosu/gitbattle/README.md

 Please submit an issue if you experience any problem during the development process.

-Please make a pull request if you have any idea for add-on components or source code.
+Please make a pull request if you have any idea for add-on components or refactoring.

 We appreciate any kind of contribution from our coders.